 - Portfolio investments were far more important than direct investment.
-In the 1870-1914 period direct investment represented about 10 percent of the United Kingdom's foreign investments.
-By contrast, foreign direct investment has accounted for 39 percent of net private capital flows to emerging markets in the 1990s. - Some capital-importing countries accumulated a part of the inflows as official reserves (gold and foreign exchange).
-Available estimates indicate that international reserves quadrupled in Russia and Belgium, doubled in India and Sweden, and increased substantially in the United States during 1870-1914.
-As mentioned in Annex I, emerging market reserve accumulation amounted to almost half of total net flows during 1990-96 and as a consequence reserve holdings more than tripled over the period.
+In the 1870-1914 period direct investment represented about 10 percent of the United Kingdom's foreign investments.5 By contrast, foreign direct investment has accounted for 39 percent of net private capital flows to emerging markets in the 1990s. - Some capital-importing countries accumulated a part of the inflows as official reserves (gold and foreign exchange).
+Available estimates indicate that international reserves quadrupled in Russia and Belgium, doubled in India and Sweden, and increased substantially in the United States during 1870-1914.6 As mentioned in Annex I, emerging market reserve accumulation amounted to almost half of total net flows during 1990-96

-&lt;sup>5In 1913, the three main creditors, the United Kingdom, France, and Germany, held 80 percent of the US\$35 billion stock of securities issued by capital-importing countries.
+5In 1913, the three main creditors, the United Kingdom, France, and Germany, held 80 percent of the US\$35 billion stock of securities issued by capital-importing countries.
 This was six times larger than their holdings in 1874 and indicates a net capital outflow of some US\$30 billion (Bloomfield, 1968; United Nations, 1949).

-Bloomfield (1963).
+6Bloomfield (1963).